jeroennoten/Laravel-AdminLTE/docs/sections/components/widget_components.md

 name | The user name of the profile | string | `null` | no theme | The profile header theme: light, dark, primary, secondary, info, success, warning, danger or any color of the AdminLTE extended palette like sky or teal.
 See [About the `theme` Attribute](#about-the-theme-attribute) | string | `null` | no

-Any other attribute you define will be directly inserted into the underlying `div.card.card-widget` element.
+Any other attribute you define will be directly inserted into the underlying `div.card` element, which also carries a `widget-user` class on the `modern` layout or a `widget-user-2` class on the `classic` one.
 So, for example, you can define `class`, `onclick`, `id` or any other attribute you may need.
 There is a main `slot` available to provide content into the footer section, usually by adding [Profile Col Item or Profile Row Item](#profile-col-item-profile-row-item) elements, but you can try with custom content also.

 ### Examples